 - Cassia cinnamon: Cinnamomum cassia.
 This type is much more commonly available and is generally what you’ll be given if you request cinnamon at a store or restaurant .

 The major compound in cinnamon is called cinnamaldehyde, which is oxidized into cinnamic acid.
-In the liver, this cinnamic acid is then oxidized into sodium benzoate (NaB) .
+In the liver, this cinnamic acid is oxidized into sodium benzoate (NaB) .

-- Helps balance blood sugar and
+- May help balance blood sugar and

 - Protects against cardiovascular disease.